martinx72/MiniSS_MB_mod_for_CM5/README.md

 ---
 ## Bypass on-board power switch

 Some units require a more direct 5V path.
-This mod disables the on-board power-switch IC by cutting JP1 and shorting JP2, then adding a direct 5V jumper wire.
+This mod disables the on-board power-switch IC by cutting JP1 and shorting JP2, then adding a direct 5V jumper wire between the two pads shown in Step 2.

 **Tools:** precision knife, soldering iron, flux, 22–20 AWG wire, multimeter.